MX8Pro/anem/README.md

 The application looks for a matching file with a `.wav`, `.mp3`, or `.ogg` extension and uses it when present.

 If a file is missing the corresponding event simply plays without sound.
 WAV files use the Windows audio API when possible, while other formats fall back to `playsound`.
 The PyInstaller build bundles any files in `assets/sound` automatically.
+If the folder contains no audio files, the build skips that directory so packaging still succeeds.